applike/docroutes/example.md

     } /* A server responds with a task containing the id, but a user does not have this id. */
     ```

-  - `404`: The server does not know this task.Empty response
+  - `404`: The server does not know this task.

+    Empty response

-  - `417`: The task was already due and thus could not be returned.Empty response
+  - `417`: The task was already due and thus could not be returned.

+    Empty response

 ### Update task by ID

-Request a task by id.
+- Request a task by id.
 - Method: `PUT`
 - Route: `/todo/:id`
 - Authorization: